roestzwiee/osciGL/README.md

 ## Vision and Idea
 Imagine you get a new device that just tells you raw data.
 With normal circumstances you'd first just catch a sample of the data, and write a small Matlab or Python script to get known to formats, required transformations or further different imaging alorithms.
 Now imagine you'd have a realitime environment for getting known to unknown data.
 You open your IDE, tell some class your first idea of how your input looks alike and your machine just starts drawing.

-With osciGL this problem shall become simple and convenient to solve. osciGL makes direct use of the GPU to analyze any available input stream in reliant and performant prototypic applications.
+With osciGL this problem shall become simple and convenient to solve. osciGL makes direct use of the GPU to analyze input streams reliant and performant.

 Nowadays this means that increddible amounts of samples can be added, moved, transformed, etc. within the split of a second.
 You don't even need the newest GPUs for it.
 Even if you want to deal with either big amounts of data or high resolution data.